Frequently Asked Questions

 Q: What are player evaluations?
 Does my child need to attend?

 A: Prior to each spring season, player evaluations are held at the Major and Minor levels.
+If the number of players supports more than one team at the Intermediate level, a player evaluation may be held for that level as well.
 Coaches and managers will run players through a variety of drills to assess their skill levels.
 This helps managers select players during the upcoming drafts and helps to maintain fair team selections.
 All players registered for the Minor level and any player who was not on a Major roster the previous spring season must attend at least 50% of the player evaluation sessions offered.

 Q: When will I know about my child's team, practice schedule, and game schedule?